GustavFluur/numbers-guessing/README.md

 ###### My first submission was conducted in a fast pace and that led to missing valuable functions that was required to pass this python based project and therefore I came with this updated code block after my second try, which I hoped for a good result.

-###### Yet, it was another misstake because it had still missing functions, bad inputs and not clear structured code to fully understand what is going on within its system.
+###### Yet, it was another misstake because it had still missing functions, bad inputs and not clear structured code etc. to fully understand what is going on within its system.
 That led to I took action to contact my mentors for some extra guidance and support.
 That gave me the learnings and some valuable insight to execute this task with better standards than the last two submissions.

 ###### For future and present coders this is how my updated code block looked like after my second submission and the reason I want to show you this is to learn by my own misstakes.
 To prevent a verbose readme file - please check the image here with the current python code (run.py) what changes have made:
 ![My uppdated Codeblock](/assets/images/codeblock_prev.png)